ResidentMario/fahr/README.md

 # fahr

-A simple CLI tool for running my machine learning training jobs on cloud compute.
-Intended for personal use, but it may eventually grow in scope to be something generally useful.
+`fahr` is a command-line tool for building machine learning models on cloud hardware with as little overhead as possible.

+`fahr` provides a simple unified interface to model training services like AWS SageMaker and Kaggle Kernels.
+By offloading model training to the cloud, `fahr` aims to make machine learning experimentation easy and fast.

 ## How it works